sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 Here the `person` object is mutated inside the `mutate()` function.

-Function parameter mutation can be intentional and accidental, and both are problematic:
+Function parameter mutation can be intentional or accidental, and both are problematic:

 - It’s harder to understand how a function works and how to use it because it doesn’t return a value but changes one of the incoming parameters.
 - Accidental parameter mutation is even worse because function consumers don’t expect it.
-And it can lead to hard-to-find bugs when a value that is mutated inside a function is later used somewhere else.
+And it can lead to hard-to-find bugs when a value that is mutated inside a function is later used outside this function.

 Consider this example: